rossgilman402/seo-refractor/README.md

 ## Installation

 To install the start code you must clone the Columbia University GitLab repository through your terminal.
 Next, you have to copy the starter code from the 02-challenge section under the 01-HTML-Git-CSS directory and paste it into your own personal directory.
 Then you have to git init within the directory which will turn your files into a github repo.
 Finally, you must go online to github.com under the settings tab in the posted repo and launch the website on github pages.
+The current website is live at https://rossgilman.com/seo-refractor/.

 ## Usage